 Although Marine barracks are not exactly the Plaza Hotel in New York City, one thing separating them from the competition is that they’re free.

-You can live and work for free on any of the dozens of Marine Corps facilities around the United States.
+You can live and work for free at any of the dozens of Marine Corps facilities around the United States.
 The majority of people are unaware that not all Marines live in barracks.
 You can actually live off base in a condo, apartment, or home if approved.

 All branches of the U.S. military, including the U.S. Marines, are offered subsidized housing by the U.S. Military.
 It’s essentially a “bonus” on top of your regular pay and is called the Basic Allowance Housing, or BAH.